-Careful study of the boring data (including a careful statistical analysis of REC % and RQD %), UCS data and geotechnical descriptions indicate that contractors should have anticipated a non-fractured, "medium hard" rock mass of "fair" quality.
-Based on these and other data, the geotechnical report recommended drilled shafts to rock with deeper sockets for caisson construction and indicated no highly fractured or faulted ground conditions that would require different means and methods than those recommended and employed by the contractor, yet the eel made its way into the bottom of the shaft!
+Careful study of the boring data (including a careful statistical analysis of REC % and RQD %, UCS data and geotechnical descriptions indicate that drillers should have anticipated a non-fractured, "medium hard" rock mass of "fair" quality.
+Based on these and other data, the geotechnical report recommended drilled shafts with sockets for pier and caisson construction and anticipated no highly fractured or faulted ground conditions that would require different means and methods than those recommended and employed by the contractor - yet the eel made its way into the bottom of the shaft!